Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 3. Make team plan and personal plan for the project.

 ### XP values:
 Communication: We communicate face to face or online everyday to find the most suitable game.
-We will exchange our ideas to create the best solution to our problem.
+We exchange our ideas to create the best solution to our problem.

 ## Team member name: